Kerala Congress (B)

-Kerala Congress (B) [Abbr.
-KC(B)] is a registered political party in Kerala, formed by R. Balakrishna Pillai, a former minister of the government of Kerala.
-At present, the party has one MLA in the state Legislative Assembly, namely K. B. Ganesh Kumar, a well-known film actor and son of R. Balakrishna Pillai, who had represented the Pathanapuram constituency in Kollam District since 2001.
-The KC(B) is the part of LDF.
+Kerala Congress (B) (Abbr.
+KC(B)) is a registered political party in Kerala, formed by R. Balakrishna Pillai, a former minister of the government of Kerala.
+At present, the party does not have an MLA in the state Legislative Assembly.
+The KC(B) is the part of Left Democratic Front (LDF).

 History

 The party was formed in 1977, following the split in Kerala Congress that occurred after the death of K. M. George due to differences that arose between K. M. Mani and R. Balakrishna Pillai.
 The party was a constituent of LDF on formation.
 Later it moved to UDF and became a part of the Third Karunakaran ministry.
 The party chief R. Balakrishna Pillai was the minister of Transport in that ministry.
 During this period Pillai's home turf Kottarakkara got developed as a major KSRTC hub of the state.

 In 1985, the Mani, Joseph and Pillai led KC(B) merged to form Kerala Congress.
 In 1987, Mani broke away from this merger and left the coalition government.
 However Pillai stayed with Joseph till 1989 and the KC(B) was revived again in 1989.
 In 1995, Joseph M. Puthussery faction split and parted ways with Kerala Congress (B).

 In 2015, KC (B) joined LDF by leaving the UDF.

-On 3 May 2021, R. Balakrishna Pillai passes away due to age-related ailments.
+On 3 May 2021, R. Balakrishna Pillai dies due to age-related ailments.
 From 2017 onwards, he had been serving as the chairman of the Kerala State Welfare Corporation for Forward Communities, with cabinet rank.
 After Pillai's death, the State committee elected K. B. Ganesh Kumar as party chairman on 10 May 2021.